thanosmoschou/musicVibes/readme.md

 pip install -r requirements.txt
 ```

 to install all the required modules that app needs.
-The next time you run the app, you don't need to run the previous command, because all the modules are now downloaded.<br>
+The next time you run the app, you don't have to run the previous command, because all the modules are now downloaded.<br>

 Then type: